Curatorial and Research Internships

 - August or September

-Preference will be given to those applicants who fulfil the following minimum requirements (please check before applying):
+Preference will be given to those applicants who fulfill the following minimum requirements (please check before applying):

 Bachelor’s degree in marine biology or a related discipline, or a minimum of three years experience in university-level science, especially in biology and chemistry